24 Notable alumni of

 Biography

-Chief Bola Ahmed Adekunle Tinubu is a Nigerian politician who is the 16th and current president of Nigeria.
-He was the governor of Lagos State from 1999 to 2007, and senator for Lagos West in the Third Republic.
+Asiwaju Bola Ahmed Adekunle Tinubu GCFR is a Nigerian politician who is serving as the 16th and current president of Nigeria since 2023.
+He previously served as the governor of Lagos State from 1999 to 2007, and senator for Lagos West in the Third Republic.

 Mary Alice